infinum/frontend-handbook/React/React hooks.md

 }
 ```

-While you might think that a value will never change, it is not garanteed, and React could use a stale value or reference, which might introduce bugs that are hard to trace in the future.
+While you might think that a value will never change, it is not guaranteed, and React could use a stale value or reference, which might introduce bugs that are hard to trace in the future.

-If you are doing this, there is good chance that you should rethink the implemenation and you actually need an alternative approach.
+If you are doing this, there is good chance that you should rethink the implementation and you actually need an alternative approach.

 #### Derive new state from the previous state value, if possible

-This way, you can avoid using state values as hook dependencies and causing additional rerenders.
+This way, you can avoid using state values as hook dependencies and causing additional re-renders.

 ```jsx
 // BAD